Fall Protection Clearance Calculator

 Calculate total fall distance, required clearance, maximum arrest force, and swing fall radius per OSHA 1926.502(d) and ANSI Z359

-Free fall protection clearance calculator for safety engineers, competent persons, and ironworkers.
-Enter the anchor height, D-ring height, lanyard length, deceleration distance, and D-ring shift to calculate the total fall distance and required clearance below the walking surface.
-Evaluates swing fall hazard when the anchor is offset horizontally from the work position.
-Displays reference arrest force values for the selected system type (shock-absorbing lanyard, SRL, or non-shock) and warns when free fall exceeds the OSHA 6-foot limit.
-Supports all three system types so you can evaluate each configuration separately.
+Preliminary fall protection clearance calculator for safety engineers, competent persons, and ironworkers.
+Enter the anchor height, D-ring height, connector length, deceleration distance, D-ring shift, and available clearance to calculate a local clearance stack below the walking surface.
+Evaluates a simple swing-fall allowance when the anchor is offset horizontally from the work position.
+Displays planning reference values and warnings, but does not certify equipment, anchorage, compatibility, rescue, inspection, or OSHA/ANSI compliance.

 Scaffold Load & Tie Calculator →Evaluate trench sloping requirements for below-grade work